HugoTian/Auto_drive_simulation/README.md

 To train the model, need torch and pytorch installed, you may look reference [here](http://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html)

+The AI of the game is White car, they will avoid crash and speed up in a smart way.
+They may also park or restart from parking.
+When parking, the AI car becomes yellow.
+In the environment, there is also traffic light and pedestrian.
+Everyone should obey traffic light, and pedestrian can across the road at any time, any where.
+Every car should not hurt pedestrian.

 To Do
-   1. Add people
+   1. Add pedestrian
-   2. Add park
-   3. Design reward system to make better player
+   2. Design reward system to make better player
-   4. Make simulator stable
+   3. Make simulator stable
-   5. Reduce library dependency
+   4. Reduce library dependency